ros-infrastructure/ros_buildfarm/doc/jobs/prerelease_jobs.rst

 other packages which depend on them.
 It operates on two separate workspaces:

-* the *underlay* workspace contains a set of source repositories containing changes which should be checked before a release
+* The *underlay* workspace contains a set of source repositories containing changes which should be checked before a release.

-* the *overlay* workspace contains a set of packages which depend on the packages in the underlay workspace to check for regressions in the public API and behavior
+* The *overlay* workspace contains a set of packages which depend on the packages in the underlay workspace to check for regressions in the public API and behavior.

-The job builds the code and runs the tests to check for regressions.
+The job builds the code and runs the tests of both workspaces to check for regressions.

 There are no entrypoints to generate Jenkins jobs for prereleases.
 Instead it can only be run locally.